Top of the page

 If talking with your parents just isn't an option, think about talking with a teacher, a school counsellor, or another adult you trust.
 Or make an appointment to talk with someone at your doctor's office or local sexual health clinic.

 If you decide to continue the pregnancy, talk with your doctor as soon as possible.
 It's important to start taking good care of yourself.
-Your health in the early weeks of pregnancy is especially important for your baby's health.
-Anything you do that harms your body can also harm the baby.
+Your health in the early weeks of pregnancy is especially important for your pregnancy.
+Anything you do that harms your body can also harm the pregnancy.

 Your doctor or midwife will give you more information on how to have a healthy pregnancy and what to expect in the coming months.
-Regular checkups will help keep you and the baby healthy.
+Regular checkups will help keep you and your pregnancy healthy.

 Go to https://www.healthwise.net/patientEd